 Absolute count of the links : Counts any link from any node in the Meta-Nodes to any other node as 1.0.
-Uses this as the total than (B) then the value used equals (A).
-If (A) is lower then the value is 0.
+Uses this as the total

 Proportion of the maximum possible links : Takes the total number of links in the Meta-Nodes and divides this by the totasl possible number of links.